If you can’t pay your bills because of coronavirus

 Your mortgage provider should only repossess your home after exploring all other options with you.
-For example, they should have offered another option like a payment plan.
+For example, they should normally have offered another option like a payment plan.

 If your mortgage provider’s still trying to evict you, talk to an adviser.